Vet-Approved Homemade Dog Food

 Cook the salmon, brown rice, and carrots separately

-Mix everything together with chicken broth
+Mix everything with chicken broth.

 Vet-approved homemade dog Food Recipes for Large Dogs